frenetic-lang/tutorials/NetKATRepeater/index.md

 ---

 So far, we've seen how to implement OpenFlow controllers using the Ox platform.
-Most of the controllers we've built follow a simple, two-step recipe:
+Most of the controllers we built followed a two-step recipe:

-* Write a `packet_in` handler that implements the desired packet-processing policy.
+* Write a `packet_in` handler that implements the desired packet-processing functionality.

-* Use `flow__mod` and `stats_request` messages to use the hardware flow tables and counters available on switches to implement the same policy efficiently.
+* Use `flow__mod` messages to configure the switch flow tables to implement the same functionality efficiently.

-In the next few chapters, we will explore a different approach: express policies using a high-level, domain-specific programming language, and let a compiler and run-time system handle the details related to configuring hardware flow tables on switches (as well as sending requests for statistics, accumulating replies, etc.)
+In the next few chapters, we will explore a completely different
+approach: express policies using a high-level, domain-specific programming language, and let a compiler and run-time system handle the details related to configuring switch flow tables (as well as sending requests for statistics, accumulating replies, etc.)

 The templates for this part of the tutorial are in the